tejasvi/deepFWI/README.md

     -mask dataloader/mask.npy           File containing the mask stored as the numpy array -thresh 9.4                         Threshold for accuracy: Half of output MAD -comment Comment of choice!
-Used for logging -checkpoint-file                    Path to the test model checkpoint</pre>
+Used for logging -save-test-set False                Save the test-set file names to the specified filepath -checkpoint-file                    Path to the test model checkpoint</pre>

 * The [arch/](arch) directory contains the architecture implementation.